-Most of the roughly 1,900 inhabitants of the parish live in Tatsfield village itself in the north of the parish.
+Most of the ca. 1,900 inhabitants of the parish live in Tatsfield village in the north of the parish.
 The village has a very active community and supports a wide range of groups and organisations for all ages many of which use the Village Hall, WI Hall, Scout Hut, pub, café and bar/restaurant to assemble.

-These include a cricket club, scouting groups, martial arts clubs, horticultural, sports, music, dance and fitness clubs.
-A very active and award winning volunteer group also undertakes gardening and tidying of the village centre every weekend.
+These include scouting groups, martial arts clubs, horticultural, sports, music, dance and fitness clubs.
+A very active volunteer group also undertakes gardening and tidying of the village centre every weekend.

-From data within the UK Census of 2011, it is evident that the population of Tatsfield as a whole is older than the national and Surrey averages.
-This suggests challenges in planning for the future - which the Neighbourhood Plan seeks to address.
+From data within the UK Census of 2011, it is evident that the population of Tatsfield as a whole is older than the national and Surrey averages which implies challenges in planning for the future which the Neighbourhood Plan seeks to address.

-Tatsfield has a higher rate of home ownership - either outright or via a mortgage - than the national average, which suggests that Tatsfield is a relatively affluent community.
-The rate of claiming any benefit (which includes in-work benefits) is more than 10% lower in Tatsfield than the national average, suggesting higher salaries than average in the area.
+Tatsfield has a higher rate of home ownership, either outright or via a mortgage, than the national average, which suggests that Tatsfield is a relatively affluent community.
+The rate of claiming any benefit (which includes in work benefits) is more than 10% lower in Tatsfield than the national average, suggesting higher salaries than average in the area.